mad-lab-fau/tpcp/docs/guides/optimization.rst

 This is achieved, by defining "optimization" as any form of datadriven optimization of the "parameters" (see :ref:`parameters`) specified in the `__init__` of an algorithm.
-This optimization can be performed via *internal* optimization implemented in a `self_optimize` method on the pipeline or via external optimization like the :ref:`~tpcp.optimization.GridSearch` wrapper.
+This optimization can be performed via *internal* optimization implemented in a `self_optimize` method on the pipeline or via external optimization like the :class:`~tpcp.optimize.GridSearch` wrapper.

 .. code-block:: python